-LAVA’s membrane pavilion showcases a new installation, ‘Inside the Flower’, an experiential medicinal garden by Australian artist Janet Laurence at the International Garden Exposition (IGA) Berlin.
+‘Inside the Flower’ is an experiential medicinal garden by Australian artist Janet Laurence at the International Garden Exposition (IGA) Berlin.

-LAVA collaborated with Janet Laurence to materialise her laboratory-like space of discovery, an exhibition of medicinal plants, showcasing the diversity and ambivalence of botany.
+LAVA materialised her laboratory-like space of discovery, an exhibition of medicinal plants, showcasing the diversity and ambivalence of botany.

 A transparent mesh membrane made of natural cotton is wrapped around the outside of the pavilion structure.
 The stainless steel cupola has twelve ribs to support a central ring, with two industrial perspex skylights forming a lens.
 This inflated translucent water bubble connects with tubes and hanging vials of plant fluids.
 Five rings of curvy shelves house cellular clusters to display the plants.